Gamel Woolsey: Literary career

-She died in Spain in 1968 of cancer, and she is buried in the English Cemetery, Malaga.

 One Way of Love, accepted by Gollancz in 1931, but suppressed because it was considered too sexually explicit, was published by Virago Press in 1987.
 Death's Other Kingdom was re-released as Malaga Burning in 1998 by Pythia Press, and is now available on e-readers and in paperback under its original title.
 Patterns on the Sand, which recalls Woolsey's South Carolina childhood, was published by The Sundial Press in 2012.
-Various volumes of poetry, including her Collected Poems, have been published posthumously.::
+Various volumes of poetry, including her Collected Poems, have been published posthumously.

 A fuller record of Woolsey's life is contained in the e-reader version of Death's Other Kingdom.
 Gerald Brenan's account of their life together is published in his Personal Record.